adarwoo/modbus_relay/docs/user_manual.md

 ### Relay health monitoring

-All the relay are equiped with a status read back.
-If a relay was to fail, the ESTop is trigggered in terminal mode.
+All the relay are equiped with a status read back, backed mecanically (using a forced conduit).
+If a relay is to fail, the fault is detected and the ESTop condition is trigggered in terminal mode - meaning, it cannot be reset, beside power cycling the device.
-Only a reset of the relay can temporary reset the EStop.
 The faulty relay can be isolated with a disable command, but it should be replaced.

 The relays can be individually configured to go Open or Close when a relay fault is detected.

-### Modbus communication monitoring

-The device can monitor for correct activity on the Modbus network, triggering a resetable EStop if the master stops issuing commands to the device.

-> [!NOTE]
-> The bus is considered active if commands addressed to the device are received at least once in the configured watchdog duration.
-> For good operation, it is recommended to read the register 30009 (Status) periodically, like every second.
+### External EStop

+The modbus master can issue an EStop command.
+This external EStop condition can be:
+.
+Pulsed EStop.
+The system will halt, but can be resumed right after .
+Resetable EStop.
+The EStop condition is reset by pushing the 'EStop reset' push button.
+.
+Terminal.
+Only a power cycle can clear the condition.

 ## Recovery mode

 When a relay cannot be reached or is un-responsive, the following procedure can be used.<br/>

-1. Push the relay push button for > 5s
+1. Push the relay 'EStop reset' push button for > 3s
    * The Alert LED Flashes fast
    * The communication values have been temporary reset to: